AI and MLFeatured

 2. Data Preprocessing

 Before being used by the AI system, raw data must be cleaned up and formatted.
-This includes correction of errors, eradication of inconsistencies and confirmation of suitable data format to fit the selected techniques.
+This includes correction of errors, eradication of inconsistencies, and confirmation of a suitable data format to fit the selected techniques.

 3. Model Selection